jep-project/jep/protocol.md

 Any subsequent changes may be transmitted by sending only partial updates.

 In general, a ContentSync message transports file contents via the "data" property.
-This data is inserted into the backend's view of the file overwriting the bytes from the start index position to the end index position including the byte at the end index position.
+This data is inserted into the backend's view of the file overwriting the characters from the start index position to the end index position including the character at the end index position.
 Default start and end indexes ensure that the whole content is overwritten if no indices are specified.
 An initial full content sync message must either omit the indices are set them to 0.

     message ContentSync {
       file: String             // absolute file name
-      start: [0,1] Integer     // update region start byte index, default: 0
+      start: [0,1] Integer     // update region start character index, default: 0
-      end: [0,1] Integer       // update region end byte index (exclusive), default: after last byte
+      end: [0,1] Integer       // update region end character index (exclusive), default: after last character
-      data: Binary             // replacement data
+      data: String             // replacement data
     }

-In case a partial content synchronization message is sent with a start byte index greater than the current known length of the file, the backend will respond with a synchronization loss indication.
+In case a partial content synchronization message is sent with a start character index greater than the current known length of the file, the backend will respond with a synchronization loss indication.
 In this case, the frontend needs to send a full synchronization message to recover from this state.

     message OutOfSync {
       file: String             // absolute file name